michaelboth/Takyon/examples/throughput-two_sided/README.txt

-Show the max sustained throughput of a Takyon two-sided interconnect; i.e. a combination of send/recv.
+Show the max sustained throughput of a Takyon two-sided provider; i.e. a combination of send/recv.

 Mac and Linux
   First build the Takyon library: see lib/README.txt